-- Send Msg to Say "Send Message" and the command will prompt you for the type of message. - Go to This allows you to access a menu within the phone. - Check This allows you to check out a wide range of items such as Phone Status, Voicemail, Messages, Missed Calls, Time, Signal Strength, Battery Level, Volume, Balance, Minutes, Payment and My Number. - Contacts You can look up names in your Contacts as well as manage your Contact List including creating, erasing or modifying. - Redial Say "Redial" and the phone will redial the last phone number. - 7.
-Play Allows you to play music. - My Verizon This command provides you with direct access to your Verizon Wireless account information. - Help Provides a general guideline to using Voice Commands.
+- Send Msg to Say "Send Message" and the command will prompt you for the type of message. - Go to This allows you to access a menu within the phone. - Check This allows you to check out a wide range of items such as Phone Status, Voice mail, Messages, Missed Calls, Time, Signal Strength, Battery Level, Volume, Balance, Minutes, Payment and My Number. - Contacts You can look up names in your Contacts as well as manage your Contact List including creating, erasing or modifying. - Search Say "Search" to open Verizon Opera Mini to perform a search. - Redial Say "Redial" and the phone will redial the last phone number. - My Verizon This command provides you with direct access to your Verizon Wireless account information. - Help Provides a general guideline to using Voice Commands.